Skip to content

 Getting Started

-PELS is a Homey app that intelligently manages your heavy electrical loads.
-It keeps your power usage within your hourly limit, decides which devices to turn down first, and can shift heating to cheaper hours — all automatically.
+PELS is the Homey app that takes your heavy electrical loads off your hands.
+It keeps your power usage inside your hourly limit, decides which devices to turn down first, plans Smart tasks around deadlines, and shifts flexible load into cheaper hours — automatically, every hour.

 In practice, most users spend their time in Apps -> PELS -> Settings and a small number of Homey Flows.